kozko2001/youtwitch/README.md

 # YouTwitch

-An SPA to easily consume content from past streams
+An SPA to easily consume content from you favorite streamers when they are not live.

+You can browser the archived streams and consume them, as it was youtube.
+Test it at [YouTwitch](https://youtwitch.allocsoc.net/)

 ##### Ideal flow